readthedocs/readthedocs.org/docs/user/builds.rst

 .. note::

-   - The term "slug" is used here to indicate a string without some types characters considered special in certain circunstances.
-The version slug can contain some characters not usually present in other slugs.
+   - The term slug is used to refer to a unique string across projects/versions containing ASCII characters only.

-   - The ``external`` value for ``READTHEDOCS_VERSION_TYPE`` will usually be associated with builds triggered by pull requests.
+     This value is used in the URLs of your documentation.

+   - If ``READTHEDOCS_VERSION_TYPE`` is ``external``,
+     it means that the version was built from pull request.
 See :doc:`/pull-requests`.

 .. tip::